 We delivered 4 "Effective Support for Families" sessions to the Partnership, to 29 attendees from a wide range of partners.
-This reduction in numbers attending was expected, following 9 sessions with over 100 attendees in 2021-22 for the launch year.
-The correct partners and delivering an appropriate number of courses through the year.
+This reduction in numbers attending was expected, following 9 essions with over 100 attendees in 2021-22 for the launch year.
+This continues to be monitored to ensure we are reaching the courses through the year.
 Feedback from the course continued to be positive and encouraging, as highlighted below: